Throyer/migration-maven-plugin/readme.md

 </pluginRepositories>
 ```

-make sure you have the spring dependencies
+make sure you have the `spring boot` dependencies
 ```xml
 <dependencies>
     ...